mlcourses/lab-3-blog-post-group2_cs281/post.md

 ### 1. Project Step
-LED C is a little more complex than B but not quite as complicated as A. You will do the same thing you did in B, except this time you will put the input of that OR gate into the input of another OR gate and the second input is B2.
+The circuit for LED C is very simple.
+This only uses one OR gate and the inputs are B0 and ∼B1.
+And again wired with a resistor to the LED C pin.

 ### 2. Testing